 Q's Dispute Resolution mechanism provides additional security for all participants in Q and is a cornerstone of Q's governance system.
-The inclusion of "real-world" dispute resolution mechanisms ensures that even in the unlikely case that previous protective measures fail, participants in Q can rest assured that the Q Constitution will be upheld and enforced.
-The Dispute Resolution mechanism is particularly (but not only) relevant for slashing decisions, insofar as Validator Nodes and Root Nodes can contest slashing decisions if they feel it is unfair and not in line with the rules as laid down in the Q Constitution.
+The mechanism is particularly (but not only) relevant for slashing decisions, insofar as Validator Nodes and Root Nodes can contest a slashing decision if they feel it is unfair and not in line with the rules as laid down in the Q Constitution.
+The integration of "real-world" dispute resolution mechanisms ensures that even in the unlikely case that previous protective measures fail, participants in Q can rest assured that the Q Constitution will be upheld and enforced.
+With Root Nodes effectively acting as oracles for arbitral awards, Q bridges off-chain and on-chain security.

-4.8 Q Foundation
+4.7 Q Foundation

 Q is initiated with the support of the Q Foundation, which is tasked with kick-starting, promoting and supporting the project.
 The Q Foundation is an independent not-for-profit organization.
 It has no owner, no controlling entity and is bound solely by its bylaws and the legal framework of its host country.
-It is such fully independent and cannot be used or abused by a specific stakeholder or stakeholder group.
+It is as such fully independent and cannot be used or abused by a specific stakeholder or stakeholder group.

 Within Q, the Q Foundation has no special governance privileges.
-If it holds Q Tokens, it can exercise its voice as a Q Token Holder, but is equal among all other Q Token Holders.
+As far as it holds Q Tokens, it can exercise its voice as a Q Token Holder, but is equal among all other Q Token Holders.